gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

 The `_` symbol is a wildcard and acts as a default 'else' if none of the previous cases are matched.

-## Tagged union types
+## Tagged custom types

-The real power and flexiblity of union types comes when they contain _tags_ similar to function parameters.
+The real power and flexiblity of custom types comes when they contain _tags_ similar to function parameters.
 A tag is simply another type that follows a constructor and allows it to carry extra information.

 ```elm {l raw siding}